seraphgrid/grungegirl/README.md

 3. `python install.py`
 4. `grungegirl`

 You may have to run `. ~/.bashrc` after the installation to be sure that the `grungegirl` command works.
+(I KNOW NOW THAT YOURE NOT SUPPOSED TO DO THIS IM CHANGING IT LOL)

 ## included functions. humble beginnings.